Library Media Center

 Gifts are always appreciated.
 They may be added to the media center collection, given to teachers, or donated to the public library.

 TV Broadcast Studio - Our studio televises live announcements each morning.
 Student recognition is featured.
-Students operate the entire show with supervision from the media specialist.
+Students typically operate the entire show with supervision from the media specialist.
 The crew consists of anchors, camera and sound technicians, announcers, video mixer, and assistants.
+However, due to the inability to social distance while running the morning show, there will be no student participation for the first nine weeks of school.
+We will revisit this decision each quarter.

 Sunshine State Young Readers' Award - Each year Florida chooses 15 books to be on the Sunshine State list.
 This program is open to all third through fifth grade students.
 Students must read 3 books from the list to be qualified to vote for the book they like best.